givemepower8/Phaser3Practices/docs/COC.md

 Eagle Artillery will be activated after 180 - 200 housing spaces worth of troops.
 Each Hero is worth 25 troop housing spaces, and each Spell housing space is worth 5 troop housing spaces.

+It's better to take out eagle artillery first before it's activated.
+Deploy more than 180 troops will activate the eagle artillery.
+Hero counts as 25, wall wrecker counts as 1, spell counts as 5.
+But when the CC troop is out, the total amount will increase dramatically.
+As the healers take 70 already, there is not much room left to avoid activating eagle artillery.

-Once eagle is taken down, try to destroy multiple target inferno and x-bows as they deals with great damages to minor, hog riders, etc.
+Once eagle artillery is taken down, try to destroy multiple target inferno and x-bows as they deals with great damages to minor, hog riders, etc.

 Inferno tower range 9, multiple target 5